Quartz Kitchen Countertops Boca Raton, FL Residents Love

 When you choose a quartz countertop from New York Quartz, you’re not only choosing a beautiful design but also making a powerful conservation statement.

 Not a DIY Project

-Quartz is a heavy material, averaging 20-25 lbs per square foot.
+Quartz is a heavy material, averaging 20 to 25 lbs per square foot.
 This requires ensuring that the base cabinetry can support the weight of the countertop and that you have a team to handle the countertop during installation.
 New York Quartz has in-house designers who will make sure the cabinetry is up to par and a dedicated installation team to deliver and install the countertop.

 Quartz vs. Sunlight

-If you’re considering an outdoor kitchen, please consult with our experts and we’ll be sure to recommend materials that are specifically designed for outdoor use.
+If you’re considering an outdoor kitchen, then please consult with our experts.
+We’ll be sure to recommend materials that are specifically designed for outdoor use.

 Even though quartz is highly stain-resistant, it’s not completely immune.
 Avoid highly alkaline substances, including bleach, ammonia, paint remover, glue, and oil soaps, since they may interact with the acrylic resin and stain or discolor the surface.
 Also, it’s a good idea to keep permanent markers, oil paints, and other “art supplies” away from quartz countertops.
 However, even if you do manage to stain a quartz countertop, the damage can often be “buffed out” with specialty cleaners.

 Even though it’s not “sensitive” to heat per se (like laminate and solid surface), it’s not recommended to expose any stone surface (quartz, granite, or marble) to repeated differentials of heat and pressure.
 The expansion and contraction may weaken the material and cause marring or warping.
 It’s always recommended to use a trivet or silicone mat under hot pots without placing them directly on the countertop.
 If you notice white spotting or cloudiness, then that’s a sign of heat damage.
 We recommend contacting our experts for advice on getting it repaired.